RUGSoftEng/2018-Hestia-Web/docs/requirements/HestiaWeb_requirements.md

 The actors referenced throughout the user stories are defined in more detail below, so that the reasoning for each story is logical and motivated by a realistic desire or need.

 #### User
 The majority of the stories are focused around the *User*, which is someone who makes use of the Hestia system to automate peripherals in their home.
-The user does not care about the implementation or backend behaviour, as long as their experience with the interface is satisfactory.
+The user does not care about the implementation or backend behavior, as long as their experience with the interface is satisfactory.
 The user, in general, wants the system to be as intuitive and easy to use as possible, while still providing complete control over the devices in their home.

 #### Developer
 The *Developer* is one who is responsible for designing the software that the user will interact with.
 They are most concerned with the structure and design of the system, and must make the application in such a way as to satisfy the users' needs and the clients' goals.
 Note that the developer in this scenario is not responsible for the pre-existing software provided by the clients.